-- 187 Tests
+- 206 Aptitude Tests

-- 3071 Questions
+- 3281 Aptitude Test Questions

-- One-off payment
+- One-off Payment

 A Watson Glaser test is used to evaluate the ability of a candidate to think critically.
 It usually helps to predict how you comprehend a given problem or a situation.
 The questions may have multiple perspectives that should be factored in while determining the solution of the given problem.
 You may have to analyze the problem from different viewpoints and arrive at a solution after evaluating the merits and demerits of different choices at hand.

 Watson Glaser tests help to determine the understanding, analyzing and decision-making capabilities of different individuals.
-They are usually timed and the candidates are required to answer the given questions in the enforced time limits.
+They are usually timed, and the candidates are required to answer the given questions in the enforced time limits.
 Business organizations often use these tests for hiring employees for various managerial positions.
 Here you can find some example questions.

 The following tips and techniques are to help you ace the Watson Glaser critical thinking test: